scAB1001/notes-md/uni/semester1/comp3932/Project Outline and Specification (week 6).md

 Normal parts of the project such as literature review and report writing are not Objectives.

 ---
-1. **Develop a robust 3D model preprocessing pipeline** that automatically repairs, simplifies, and optimizes anatomical meshes for real-time VR rendering while preserving critical topological features for surgical accuracy.
+1. **Develop a 3D model preprocessing pipeline** that automatically repairs, simplifies, and optimizes anatomical meshes for real-time VR rendering while preserving critical topological features for surgical accuracy.

-2. **Implement a real-time hand gesture recognition system** using the Varjo XR-4/Magic Leap 2 APIs that accurately interprets complex 3D hand movements with precision for intuitive model manipulation.
+2. **Implement a real-time hand-gesture recognition system** using the Varjo XR-4/Magic Leap 2 APIs that accurately interprets complex 3D hand movements with precision for intuitive model manipulation.

 3. **Design and develop a gesture-to-action mapping framework** that translates recognized hand movements into precise 3D navigation commands (rotation, zoom, pan, selection) with appropriate feedback and visual confirmation.